 Dr Jean-Pierre Villeneuve (IAEA/MESL) drafted the initial version of the manual aimed at presenting the state-of-the-art in sediment monitoring in coastal waters.
 It fully took into account the recommendations of the expert meeting on both sampling strategy and analysis.
 A detailed section on sampling instruments and sample handling is also included in the manual, because it was observed in the training courses organized by MED POL and IAEA/MEL that there is a lack of knowledge on different sampling instruments and the sampling/sample pretreatment techniques.
-The draft manual was discussed and reviewed at the Review Meetings of MEDPOL Monitoring Activities in Palermo (December 2005) and Athens (November 2007) and further comments were incorporated in the present text.
-The section on normalization procedures was revised by Dr Barak Herut (IOLR, Israel) and the section on Pb dating was written by Dr. Joan-Albert Sanchez-Cabeza (Universitat Autònoma de Barcelona, Spain).
+The draft manual was discussed at the Third Review Meeting of MEDPOL Phase III Monitoring Activities (Palermo, December 2005) and further comments of the meeting were incorporated in the present text.
+The section on normalization procedures was revised by Dr Barak Herut (IOLR, Israel).
+The section on Pb dating was written by Dr. Joan-Albert Sanchez-Cabeza (Universitat Autònoma de Barcelona, Spain).